top of page

 Lived Experience as a Catalyst for Pharmacy Strategy

-Growing up with a Mexican stepfather deepened my understanding of Latinx culture and the distinct healthcare challenges within this community.
+Growing up with a Mexican stepfather deepened my understanding of Latinx healthcare challenges.
+My Spanish-speaking skills strengthened trust and enabled culturally responsive care that extended beyond medication management.

 Integrating SDOH to Reduce Pharmacy Care Gaps

 While overseeing a HEDIS Medicaid Clinical Pharmacy Adherence Program, I proactively sought guidance from a national SDOH advisor to enhance patient outcomes.
+He noted that, in his experience, pharmacy teams are often asked to implement initiatives, but rarely initiate them.

 aPHP- SDOH network concept relating to 9 proven strategies to reduce health disparities in pharmacy practice.